 Timeliness

-To ensure accuracy of our data at any given time, HMIS data entry is to be completed in less than 7 days of the client interaction.
-Timeliness standards apply to all projects and information collected and entered into HMIS, including but not limited to assessment data, project entries, annual reviews, project exits, and service transactions.
+To ensure accuracy of our data at any given time, data entry into HMIS or a comparable database is to be completed in less than 7 days of the client interaction.
+Timeliness standards apply to all projects and information collected and entered into HMIS or a comparable database, including but not limited to assessment data, project entries, annual reviews, project exits, and service transactions.

 Timeliness Thresholds